Sampai28/HandGestureRecog-OpenCV/README.md

 and the number of fingers will be one more than that count.

 ### How did I use OpenCV here?
-Using OpenCV, we can do Image Processing on the feed captured from webcam and then apply the knowledge of `Contours` on the frames captured to get the desired output.
 Contour is a curve joining all the continuous points (along the boundary), having same color or intensity.
 The contours are a useful tool for shape analysis and object detection and recognition.
 For getting better accuracy while using contours, use binary images.
 So before finding contours, apply threshold or canny edge detection.